gisquick/gisquick-doc/docs/index.rst

 Gisquick
 ********

-Gisquick is separated project from the core `GIS.lab
-<http://web.gislab.io>`__ system with aim to produce generally usable
-QGIS web interface, usable with or without GIS.lab infrastructure.
-In other words, it is infrastructure for publishing QGIS projects in web.
+Gisquick is an open source geospatial data publishing platform developed for rapid sharing of QGIS projects in web.
+Gisquick is separated project from the core `GIS.lab <http://web.gislab.io>`__ system with aim to produce generally usable QGIS web interface, usable with or without GIS.lab infrastructure.

 It provides responsive web design, legend, identification possibilities.
 It allows creating topics from layers list, adding base and overlay layers,